facebook/react-native/docs/LinkingLibraries.md

 Done!
 All libraries with native dependencies should be successfully linked to your iOS/Android project.

-> ***Note:*** If your iOS project is using CocoaPods (contains `Podfile`) and linked library has `podspec` file, then `react-native link` will link library using Podfile
+> ***Note:*** If your iOS project is using CocoaPods (contains `Podfile`) and linked library has `podspec` file, then `react-native link` will link library using Podfile.
+To support non-trivial Podfiles add `# Add new pods below this line` comment to places where you expect pods to be added.

 ### Manual linking